-Users can also select Timer 2 as the alternated Baud Rate Generator for Mode 1 or Mode 3 of the UARTO as long as TCLK = 1, or RCLK=1.
+Users can also select Timer 2 as the alternated Baud Rate Generator for Mode 1 or Mode 3 of the UART0 as long as TCLK = 1, or RCLK=1.
 In this condition, Timer 1 is free for other application.
+When using enhance mode, it can be using the S0BRG as clock source.